lawrennd/talks/_business/the-age-of-generative-ai.md

 \include{_software/includes/horizon-scandal.md}

-\notes{The horizon example is another example of intellectual debt in practice, but one that didn't involve artificial intelligence, just disempowered professions.}
+\notes{The horizon example is an example of intellectual debt in practice, but one that didn't involve artificial intelligence, just disempowered professions.}

 \notes{_ai/includes/intellectual-debt-short.md}